MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityInventoryComponent.md

 > This property can throw errors when used.

 ### **container**
-`read-only container: Container;`
+`read-only container?: Container;`

 Defines the container for this entity.
+The container will be undefined if the entity has been removed.

 Type: [*Container*](Container.md)